-30 Years Ago: Paul McCartney Releases ‘Pipes of Peace’
+Revisiting Paul McCartney’s ‘Pipes of Peace’

 By the early '80s, with the Beatles and Wings completely in the past, Paul McCartney got down to the business of focusing on his solo career in earnest, resulting in an outpouring of material that included some of his most massive pop hits.

-McCartney's fifth proper solo outing, 'Pipes of Peace,' arrived on Oct.
-31, 1983, roughly a year and a half after 1982's Grammy-nominated 'Tug of War.'
-As astute listeners quickly realized, 'Pipes' acted as a sort of complement to 'War' -- not only through the way their titles answered one another, but in musical terms, with each record containing a trio of high-profile collaborations, as well as appearances from Ringo Starr and ex-Wings member Denny Laine.
+McCartney's fifth proper solo outing, Pipes of Peace, arrived on Oct.
+31, 1983, roughly a year and a half after 1982's Grammy-nominated Tug of War.
+As astute listeners quickly realized, Pipes acted as a sort of complement to War: Not only through the way their titles answered one another, but in musical terms, with each record containing a trio of high-profile collaborations, as well as appearances from Ringo Starr and ex-Wings member Denny Laine.

-Where the 'Tug of War' sessions found McCartney recording a pair of duets with Stevie Wonder (including the hit single 'Ebony and Ivory'), for 'Pipes of Peace,' he ended up working with Michael Jackson, who reached out during the months leading up to his record-shattering Thriller LP.
+Where the Tug of War sessions found McCartney recording a pair of duets with Stevie Wonder (including the hit single "Ebony and Ivory"), for Pipes of Peace, he ended up working with Michael Jackson, who reached out during the months leading up to his record-shattering Thriller LP.

 Oddly enough, given the momentous nature of their collaboration, McCartney later professed not to take his time with Jackson all that seriously.
 "It was more like we were singing on one another's records," he told Playboy in 1984.
 "Michael and I happened to write a couple of songs together.
 But we never actually sat down and thought, We're now a songwriting team.
 I think Michael and I both treated it as a kind of ... just a nice thing to do."

-As it happened, the parallels between 'Tug of War' and 'Pipes of Peace' were more or less deliberate.
-As McCartney pointed out during his 1983 interview with the BBC, many of the songs from both albums were recorded during the same sessions, and his original plan had been to release 'War' as a double album.
+As it happened, the parallels between Pipes of Peace and Tug of War were more or less deliberate.
+As McCartney pointed out during his 1983 interview with the BBC, many of the songs from both albums were recorded during the same sessions, and his original plan had been to release War as a double album.

 Listen to Paul McCartney's 'Pipes of Peace'